 Program: Educational Admin (MEd)

-1. Educational leaders are knowledgeable about and understand organizational life in schools and the dynamics of school change processes by examining trends, traditions, theory and policies of institutions in order to improve educational practice which promotes the learning success of all students.
+1. Educational leaders are knowledgeable about and understand organizational life in schools/colleges and the dynamics of institutional change processes by examining trends, traditions, theory and policies of institutions in order to improve educational practice which promotes the learning success of all students.